-Saint John Chrysostom was born around 340 into a military family in Antioch, in modern Turkey.
-After studying under Libanius, the great rhetorician of the day, John lived with monks in Syria for a few years, but poor health made him return to Antioch where he served the church for five years as a deacon, taking care of the poor.
+Saint John Chrysostom was born around 340 into a military family in Antioch, now in modern Turkey.
+He studied under Libanius, the great rhetorician of the day and afterwards lived with monks in Syria for a few years, but poor health made him return to Antioch, where he served the church for five years as a deacon, taking care of the poor.

-Ordained a priest in 386, John became an outstanding preacher and bishop; his “golden mouth” (Chrysostom) delighted his hearers with sermons on the gospels and the letters of Paul.
+Ordained a priest in 386, John became a bishop and an outstanding preacher: his “golden mouth” (Chrysostom) delighted his hearers with sermons on the gospels and the letters of Paul.
 Appointed bishop of Constantinople, his sermons had the opposite effect on the rulers and churchmen of that city whom he attacked for their pomp and luxury.
 The Empress Eudoxia exiled him briefly from the city in 402 AD.

 John returned to resume his fearless preaching against the city’s powerful political and church elite.
 Eudoxia finally sent him into exile on the Black Sea after John gave a sermon that began “Again Herodias is raging, again she is perturbed, again she wants to receive the head of John on a dish.”
-Hardly a way to make friends with royalty.
+Hardly a way to create friends in high places.

 “ Glory be to God for everything.
-Amen” John said before he died on his way to exile.
+Amen” John said as he made his way to exile and death.
 “If Christ is with me, whom shall I fear.
 Though the waves and the sea and the anger of princes are against me, they are as weak as a spider’s web.”

-He died on September 14, 407 AD, the Feast of the Triumph of the Holy Cross, which we celebrate tomorrow.
+He died on September 14, 407 AD, the eve of the Feast of the Triumph of the Holy Cross, which we celebrate tomorrow.

 We always need people like John Chrysostom with “golden mouths” to speak to power.
 In our prayer for his feast, we thank God for this bishop made “illustrious by his wonderful eloquence and his example of suffering,” a nice reminder that preaching isn’t just beautiful words.
-It can be a costly gift.
-Preaching can be a dangerous act.
-John died on a feast of the Holy Cross.
+It can be a costly gift, a dangerous act.
+John died, appropriately, on a feast of the Holy Cross.

 Here’s an example of his fearless preaching: